operio-dev/operio-whitepaper/docs/01_introduction.md

 We're not just competing with Salesforce, SAP, or Oracle—we're making them obsolete.
 These companies built their empires on the assumption that businesses would always need humans to mediate between organizational intent and software execution.
 That assumption is now false.

-In the world we're building, the question isn't whether your software can handle your business requirements—it's whether your competitors can keep up with the speed of autonomous business operations.
+The recent success of AGI-native companies like Manus AI and Suna demonstrates that the market has moved beyond this assumption.
+Enterprise customers are no longer asking whether AI can handle business-critical operations—they're asking which AI-native solution they should adopt.
+The question isn't whether your software can handle your business requirements—it's whether your competitors can keep up with the speed of autonomous business operations.

+In the world we're building, traditional ERP vendors will struggle to retrofit their legacy architectures for the AGI era, while Operio's from-the-ground-up design delivers immediate competitive advantages to our customers.

 Welcome to Operio.
 Welcome to business software that thinks.